Prepping Your Tiny House RV For Cold Climates in 8 Steps

 Skirt Your Underbelly

 This material purchased is nylon, banner material, or hard foam from a local hardware store.
-The stuff is it made from doesn’t matter as much as merely providing a barrier from the wind and cold whipping under your house during winter.
+The stuff is it made from doesn’t matter as much as the skirting merely providing a barrier from the wind and cold whipping under your house during winter.
 Ensure you are finding something windproof, and you can even consider re-purposing old election banners, wood scraps, or other materials to save on cost.

 Whether your tiny is off-grid or capable of boondocking, if you have black and gray water holding tanks, you need to be sure you remember to winterize and protect them against the freezing temps of the season.
 Some opt for a heat lamp under their tanks to prevent them from freezing.
 You must also consider how you will drain your tanks when the temperature drops so if you are digging a drain line, be sure to plan to be able to dig beneath the permafrost line.